 DAMAGE CONTROL RESUSCITATION AT LEVEL IIb/III TREATMENT FACILITIES Original Release/Approval 18 Dec 2004 Note: This CPG requires an annual review.
-Reviewed: Feb 2011 Approved: Feb 2011 Supersedes: Damage Control Resuscitation at Level IIb / III Treatment Facilities, updated 13 Feb 09 Minor Changes (or) Changes are substantial and require a thorough reading of this CPG (or) Significant Changes
+Reviewed: Jul 2011 Approved: 10 Aug 11 Supersedes: Damage Control Resuscitation at Level IIb / III Treatment Facilities, updated 30 Mar 11 Minor C hanges (or) Changes are substantial and require a thorough reading of this CPG (or) Significant Changes Tranexamic acid added as another drug to consider when treating patients with significant hemorrhage

+1. Goal

-1. Goal.
-Outline a method of trauma resuscitation in which fluids, blood products and other adjunctive measures, e.g. Recombinant Factor VIIa (rFVIIa) are used to reverse or prevent coagulopathy and aid in management of ongoing hemorrhage.
+Outline a method of trauma resuscitation in which fluids, blood products and other adjunctive measures, e.g. Recombinant Factor VIIa (rFVIIa) and Tranexamic Acid, are used to reverse or prevent coagulopathy and aid in management of ongoing hemorrhage.

-2. Background.
+2. Background

 - a.
 Utilizing the Tactical Combat Casualty Care (TCCC) guidelines, medics and corpsmen use tourniquets and hemostatic dressings to treat most compressible hemorrhage on the battlefield.
 Non-compressible hemorrhage (i.e., truncal, axillary, neck, and groin) remains a largely unsolved problem, as well as one of the leading causes of death on today's battlefield. - b.
 Following Advanced Trauma Life Support guidelines, physicians have traditionally initiated resuscitation with large-volume crystalloid infusion, followed by the addition of pRBCs and finally plasma.
 This approach in major civilian trauma has demonstrated a greater incidence of abdominal compartment syndrome (16% vs. 8%), multiple organ failure (22% vs. 9%), and death (27% vs. 11%). - c.
-There is strong retrospective evidence in both civilian and military trauma populations, that for patients requiring massive transfusion, a higher proportion of plasma and platelets, when compared to red cells, results in improved survival (e.g. 1 unit plasma: 1 unit platelets: 1 unit of PRBs).
+There is strong retrospective evidence in both civilian and military trauma populations, that for patients requiring massive transfusion, a higher proportion of plasma and platelets, when compared to red cells, results in improved survival (e.g. 1 unit plasma: 1 unit platelets: 1 unit of PRBCs).
 Fresh whole blood delivers these products in the above ratio and is independently associated with improved survival in a retrospective analysis.
 Finally, there is both prospective and retrospective evidence that rFVIIa used early in the resuscitation of patients with massive transfusion results in decreased blood usage without an increase in thromboembolic complications.

-3. Recognition of patients requiring damage control resuscitation.
+3. Recognition of patients requiring damage control resuscitation a.

-- a.
 Most casualties that receive hemostatic resuscitation in the ED or the OR require a massive transfusion (MT).
 Defined as equal to as, or greater than, 10u pRBCs/24 hours, MT patients present a unique challenge both in the ED and OR, as well as the ICU post-operatively.
-Anticipating the need for a MT requires experience and the coordination of extensive resources. - b.
+Anticipating the need for a MT requires experience and the coordination of extensive resources.

+- b.
 A number of risk factors for massive transfusion upon hospital admission have been identified.
-In a patient with serious injuries, these include: - 1) Systolic blood pressure < 110 mm Hg
+In a patient with serious injuries, these include:

+- 1) Systolic blood pressure < 110 mm Hg

 - 2) Heart rate > 105 bpm

 - 3) Hematocrit < 32%

 - 4) pH < 7.25